QUIQQER/package-piwik/README.md

 ![QUIQQER Piwik](bin/images/Readme.jpg)

-Piwik
+Matomo
 ========

-Integrated Piwik in QUIQQER.
+    Note: Matomo was formerly called "PIWIK"

+Integrates Matomo into QUIQQER.
-Piwik is the leading open-source analytics platform that gives you more than just powerful analytics.
+Matomo is the leading open-source analytics platform that gives you more than just powerful analytics.

 Package name: